 Leaving Dominican square on Zámečnická street will take you directly into Freedom square.
 From Freedom square, you can follow Rašínova street to the final market segment on Moravian square.

 Moravské Náměstí – Moravian Square

 The Moravian square section of the market received a complete makeover for 2016.
-Those changes were kept for the 2017 season and I must say the change is most welcome and has worked well to breathe life into what was once the dead end of the market.
+Those changes have been built upon through the 2017 and 2018 seasons and I must say the change is most welcome and has worked well to breathe life into what was once the dead end of the market.

 In years past, this part of the market felt like an afterthought to the rest and was largely taken up by a kitschy childrens’ amusement park and had little atmosphere to speak of.

 These days, the amusement park is gone and in it’s place is a series of tents housing a covered marketplace.
 Both food and non-food items are on sale here.